Thesis Landing Page

 -

 How good is your knowledge in programming?
-Depending on that, you might adjust your time needed for creating a paradigma or analysing your data.
+Depending on that, you might adjust your time needed for creating a paradigm or analysing your data.

 -